InfraBlockchain/infrablockchain-antelope/contracts/yx.dcontract/README.md

 ```

-# Operations
+# Actions

 ## create a digital contract
 ```
 cleos push action yx.dcontract create '{"creator":"legal1", "dochash":"123456", "adddochash":"", "signers":["user1", "user2"], "expiration":"2018-08-31T02:49:57", "options":0}' -p legal1
 ```
 * expiration : ISO8601 format, combined date and time to seconds e.g. 2018-08-31T02:49:57
 * After the transaction is done, dapp can get the contract id, which is the sequenced 64bit integer.
-The id is used with the creator account for other operations.
+The id is used with the creator account for other actions.

 ## add additional signers
 ```